mike-yuhang-wu/digits/index.md

 7. Seed the `digits` database with default account and contacts by running `npx prisma db seed`.
 8. Run `npm run dev`, then click on the URL provided in the terminal (might be http://localhost:3000) to see the digits website.

+## Notice

+ChatGPT was used to help writing this documentation.